filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/set-up.md

 1. Make a note of this address.
 We'll use it in an upcoming section.

+## Backup your address

+Your address is made up of two parts: your _public address_ and your _private key_.
+The public address is what you see when you run `lotus wallet new`, and you're safe to share that address with whoever you want.
+Your private key, however, must be kept secret and secure.
+If you lose your private key, you lose access to any FIL stored in that address.

+It is incredibly important that you backup your addreses.
+Storing a copy of your addresses on another device is a great way to ensure you don't lose access to your funds.

+1. List the addresses associated with your Lotus node:

+    ```shell
+    lotus wallet list

+    > Address                                    Balance  Nonce  Default
+    > f1nau67e6k6ggdwluatfz4waexetjfrqmx6fil3nq  0 FIL    0      X
+    ```

+1. Copy the address `f1nau...` that you want to export.
+1. The `lotus wallet export f1nau...` command simply output the private key to the terminal.
+To export an address _into_ a file, run the `lotus wallet export f1anu...` followed by `> my_address.key`:

+    ```shell
+    lotus wallet export f1nau67e6k6ggdwluatfz4waexetjfrqmx6fil3nq > my_address.key
+    ```

+    This will create a new file called `my_address.key` in the current directory.
+The filename you chose doesn't have to end in `.key`; it can be anything you want.

+Once you have your address in a file, you can copy it to another drive, securely send it to another computer, or even print it out.

 ## Filecoin Plus

 Storage providers get paid either by receiving FIL directly from users for storing their data, winning block rewards from the network, or both!